-Heterosexual contact is only designated if a male or female can report specific heterosexual contact with a partner who has, or is at increased risk for, HIV infection (e.g. an injection drug user).
+Heterosexual contact is only designated if a male or female can report specific heterosexual contact with a partner who has, or is at increased risk for, HIV infection (e.g., someone who uses injection drugs).
 For females this includes heterosexual contact with a bisexual male (mainly due to the elevated prevalence of HIV infection among men who have sex with men).

 "Risk not specified" refers to cases with no reported history of exposure to HIV through any of the routes listed in the hierarchy of exposure categories.
-These cases include persons who have not yet been interviewed by MDH staff; persons whose exposure history is incomplete because they died, declined to be interviewed, or were lost to follow-up; and persons who were interviewed or for whom follow-up information was available but no exposure was identified/acknowledged.
+These cases include people who have not yet been interviewed by MDH staff; people whose exposure history is incomplete because they died, declined to be interviewed, or were lost to follow-up; and people who were interviewed or for whom follow-up information was available, but no exposure was identified or acknowledged.

 The growing number of cases with unspecified risk in recent years is, in part, artificial and due to interviews that have not yet been completed.
 In time, a number of these will be assigned a mode of exposure category.
 However, part of the observed increase is real.
-As stated above, a person must have intimate knowledge about his/her partner to meet the criteria for heterosexual mode of exposure.
+As stated above, a person must have intimate knowledge about their partner to meet the criteria for heterosexual mode of exposure.
 Often cases will not be certain about their partners' HIV status or risk.
 Additionally, the perception of social stigma presumably decreases the likelihood that a person will acknowledge certain risk behaviors, particularly male-to-male sex or injection drug use.
-Thus, if the true numbers of cases due to heterosexual contact, MSM, and/or IDU increase, a larger number of cases without a specified risk would be expected.